Dark Chocolate Mousse Cake with Dark Chocolate Cake, Vanilla Ice Cream, Praline and Raspberry Gel

 Place sugar and water in a pot and boil until it reaches the soft ball stage

-Slowly our the sugar over the eggs
+Slowly our the sugar over the eggs, continuing to whisk until it cools a little.

-When cool but not cold, add in the melted chocolate and whisk until fully combined
+When cool but not cold, add in the melted chocolate and whisk until fully combined, Fold in the whipped cream

-Pour over the sponge and refrigerate until completely set
+Pour over the sponge and refrigerate until completely set.

 For the chocolate glaze